OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 ---
 title: Community Step Templates
-description: How to take advantage of step templates contributed by the Octopus community
+description: How to take advantage of step templates contributed by the Octopus community.
 position: 1
 ---